clumps up in the flooded lowland swamps

 - Population

 - Populations are considered stable but localised.
 The species is common in wetlands throughout New Zealand.
-It is threatened by ongoing wetland drainage.
-Protection of wetlands is important.
+Threatened by ongoing drainage.

 - Conservation Status